Self-sabotage is more common than you might think. You could be sabotaging yourself right now without being aware of it.

 Not taking responsibility for something means you are afraid to commit to it.
 The reason?

 Because in the end, you are afraid of something going wrong.
-Therefore, you rather skip let others take charge.
+Therefore, you rather let others take charge.

 Engaging in troublesome relationships